 - By Internet or by telephone.
 Follow the instructions included in the WHITE proxy card to vote by Internet or telephone.
 Telephone and Internet voting facilities for stockholders of record will be available 24 hours a day and will close at 11:59 p.m.
 Eastern Time on July 17, 2025. - By mail.
 You may complete, sign, and return the WHITE proxy card in the postage pre-paid envelope accompanying the proxy materials so that it is received prior to the Annual Meeting. - At the meeting.
 If you attend the Annual Meeting, you can vote using the control number on your proxy card or in the instructions that accompanied your proxy materials.
-In order to vote online you must pre-register by 9:00 a.m.
-Eastern Time on July 17, 2025, at www.cesonlineservices.com/sonm25 vm.
+In order to vote online you must pre-register by [XX:XX a.m.]
+Pacific Time on July 17, 2025, at [XX].